 Phytoplankton sensitivity to environmental changes

-Phytoplankton are microorganisms that make up the base of the food web and a major sink for atmospheric carbon.
+Phytoplankton are microorganisms that make up the base of the food web and a major sink for atmospheric carbon at geological timescales.
 Their growth depends on the environmental conditions in the sea surface, and is thus likely to be affected by ongoing environmental changes.

 My research has focused on constraining how climate change affects phytoplankton composition and size structure on seasonal, interannual, or pluriannual timescales.
 My recent projects have focused on sediment trap series from the NW Mediterranean Sea, and a coastal series of sea surface samples off the coast of Peru.

-In the NW Mediterranean Sea, two neighbouring sites show contrasted trends in phytoplankton compositional changes between 2010 and 2018, with consequences on the efficiency of carbon burial at depth.
-Figure from Godbillot et al. (submitted).
+In the NW Mediterranean Sea, two neighbouring sites show contrasting trends in phytoplankton compositional changes between 2010 and 2018.
+Cocolith-derived POC is shown in yellow and diatom-derived POC in green.
+When the deep sea is disconnected from the surface, the fluxes of biological particles decreases.
+The increasing proportion of siliceous species in the Gulf of Lion partially offsets the decreasing storage of carbon at depth.
+Figure from Godbillot et al. JGRO 2025.

 References